francescov1/shopify-developer-challenge/README.md

 ## File Structure

 The structure of this project is how I have designed most APIs I've worked on in the past.
-I split up my routes, controllers, models, and error in separate folders.
-Although it is somewhat overkill to also place config in its own folder, I find it to be useful for large-scale projects thus I like to start in a scalable manner.
+I split up my routes, controllers, models, config, and errors in separate folders.
 All external SDKs required (only mongoose in this case) have their own configuration file under the <i>config</i> folder.

 The entry point is <i>index.js</i>, which creates the express app and adds basic middleware.
 It then passes the express app into <i>router.js</i> which mounts all routes and additional middleware.